-- Rangers-guided hikes and nature exploration.
+- Ranger-guided hikes and nature exploration.

 Columbus-area Metro Parks are open 365 days a year, and most activities are free to the public.

 Metro Parks are not Columbus parks.
-Metro Park funding comes from a Franklin County property tax levy, some state and local government monies, grants and earned income.
+Metro Park funding comes from a Franklin County property tax levy, some state, and local government monies, grants and earned income.

 Columbus maintains several thousand parks and recreation areas.
 Most of them are neighborhood parks like English Park (1277 Bryden Road) and Indianola Park (1501 Indianola Avenue).
 They have picnic tables, a playground, maybe basketball and tennis courts.

-Other parks, like Lincoln (580 Woodrow Avenue) and Antrim (5800 Olentangy River Road), are community parks.
-They're larger than neighborhood parks, and have programs, athletic fields and ball diamonds, playgrounds, and picnic areas.
+Other parks, like Lincoln (580 Woodrow Avenue) and Antrim (5800 Olentangy River Road) are community parks.
+They're larger than neighborhood parks and have programs, athletic fields and ball diamonds, playgrounds, and picnic areas.
 They may have walking/biking trails, pools, recreation centers or shelter houses.

 Columbus' regional parks draw people from all over central Ohio.
 These include Berliner Sports Park (325 Greenlawn Avenue), the seven public golf courses and the Columbus Zoo.

 Franklin Park is east of downtown, at 1755 E Broad Street.
 It's dramatic gardens, water features, and walking paths host the Asian Festival and other Columbus happenings.
-There are picnic areas, a shelterhouse and a playground.
+There are picnic areas, a shelter house, and a playground.

 The focal point is the Franklin Park Conservatory.
 The Conservatory is nationally known for its plant collections, educational outreach, its community gardening program and its collection of glass works by Dale Chihuly.